rashmipoddar/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a Node.js framework which makes building RESTful APIs very easy.
+It is very lightweight and supports a lot of middlewares to accomplish a lot of tasks.

 - [ ] Describe Middleware?

+Middleware are functions which have access to the request and response body.
+They may or may not modify the request and response body based on how these functions are used.
+Middlewares can be used both locally and globally.

 - [ ] Describe a Resource?

+Resource refers to data needed for an application.
+For eg. in our today's assignment there were two resources actions and projects.

 - [ ] What can the API return to help clients know if a request was successful?

+APIs return a status code which tell the client that a request was successful.
+200 stands for OK and 201 for Created.

 - [ ] How can we partition our application into sub-applications?

+We can partition applications by using Router.
+Router helps us write endpoints in different files which ensures modularity.
+Then these endpoints can be imported into the main file and can be used as needed by the clients.

 ## Project Setup